superstar0402/pdoc/packages/provwasm-test-tube/README.md

 use cosmwasm_std::Coin;
 use provwasm_test_tube::ProvwasmTestApp;

-// create new osmosis appchain instance. let app = ProvwasmTestApp::new();
+// create new provenance appchain instance. let app = ProvwasmTestApp::new();

 // create new account with initial funds